 A: Yes!
-A brightly colored or uniquely styled bag will stand out among the rest.
+A brightly colored or uniquely styled bag will stand out from the rest.
 This means that if you’re traveling and are required to check your bag, you’ll have no problem spotting it from afar.
 No matter where you leave your bag, it’ll be easy to see.

 Q: What’s so great about having a separate shoe compartment?

 A: Think about it for a second.
 No matter where you’re using your shoes, they are coming in contact with the dirty ground.
 Having a separate place to put your footwear keeps the rest of your stuff free from contamination.
 If you’ve stepped in mud, you’ll keep it from getting all over everything else inside your bag.
-It will also help eliminate the possibility for odor transfer.
+It will also help eliminate the possibility of odor transfer.
 Unfortunately, shoes tend to get smelly.
-We don’t wash them regularly like clothing, so keeping them seperate from your other stuff keeps the stink quarantined, too.
+We don’t wash them regularly like clothing, so keeping them separate from your other stuff keeps the stink quarantined, too.